jreut/talks/intro-mutation-testing.md

 ## What is it for?

-Running
+Mutation testing looks for cases where production code changes could slip by without causing test failures.

 - Another kind of coverage metric
 - Perhaps more interestingly, a _driver_ of implementation

-## Assumptions
+### Assumptions (requirements, really)

 - Your specs are passing
 - Your specs are not flaky
 - Your specs are _fast_

-## What does it mean?

-Mutation testing looks for cases where production code changes could slip past tests.

-The algorithm:
+## The algorithm

 1. Run a given spec, expecting it to pass
 1. Load the code to be tested by a given spec